What is a boot room? (and why you need one)

 If you like a rustic design, you might want to start with a light wall colour and dark hard-wearing tile floor.
 Next, add a bench and on the wall above, mark out a section for every family member with a name tag.
 You’ll want to add some coat hooks to the wall and a shoe rack under the bench.

-You might want to add some tall cupboards to store cloth airers, washing products and a washing basket.
+You might want to add some tall cupboards to store cloth airers, an ironing board, washing products and a washing basket.
 Enjoy bike riding?
 Then you’ll want to consider how you can store your bikes as well.

 For a more formal look, you might want to have a bench built-in, with shoe storage below and large, tall cupboard either side.
 All of your shoes will be hidden under the seat and the cupboards can hold coats, bags and accessories.
 Your boot room will look tidy with every item in its place.